lukasmartinelli/lukasmartinelli.github.io/_posts/2014-02-07-a-better-evernote-concept.md

 Sadly there are no viable opensource alternatives out there, that were as complete and easy to use as Evernote.
 That's why I want to create an open source solution for the problems Evernote and its competitors solve.

-## Problems Evernote solves
+## Evernote Use Cases
-Evernote is a huge toolset that can solve many problems,  I listed the three most used workflows Evernote users have.
+Evernote is a huge toolset that can solve many problems,  I listed the three most popular use cases Evernote users have.

 ### Organizing Paperwork
 A common task I find myself solving with Evernote is digitalizing and organizing paper work like invoices, business cards, letters, appointments etc.